jung-kurt/caddy-cgi/doc/document.md

 serving static pages.
 There are a number of considerations of which you should be aware when using CGI applications.

-> %warning%
-> **CGI scripts should be located outside of Caddy's document root.**
+**CGI scripts should be located outside of Caddy's document root.**
-> Otherwise, an inadvertent misconfiguration could result in Caddy delivering
-> the script as an ordinary static resource.
-At best, this could merely
-> confuse the site visitor.
-At worst, it could expose sensitive internal
-> information that should not leave the server.
+Otherwise, an inadvertent misconfiguration could result in Caddy delivering the script as an ordinary static resource.
+At best, this could merely confuse the site visitor.
+At worst, it could expose sensitive internal information that should not leave the server.

-> %warning%
-> **Mistrust the contents of `PATH_INFO`, `QUERY_STRING` and standard input.**
+**Mistrust the contents of `PATH_INFO`, `QUERY_STRING` and standard input.**
-> Most of the environment variables available to your CGI program are
-> inherently safe because they originate with Caddy and cannot be modified by
-> external users.
-This is not the case with `PATH_INFO`, `QUERY_STRING` and,
-> in the case of POST actions, the contents of standard input.
-Be sure to
-> validate and sanitize all inbound content.
-If you use a CGI library or
-> framework to process your scripts, make sure you understand its
+Most of the environment variables available to your CGI program are inherently safe because they originate with Caddy and cannot be modified by external users.
+This is not the case with `PATH_INFO`, `QUERY_STRING` and, in the case of POST actions, the contents of standard input.
+Be sure to validate and sanitize all inbound content.
+If you use a CGI library or framework to process your scripts, make sure you understand its limitations.
-> limitations.

 ### Errors